git-disl/awesome_LLM-harmful-fine-tuning-papers/README.md

 🔥 **Good news: 12 harmful fine-tuning related papers are accpeted by ICLR2025.**

 🔥 **Good news: 6 harmful fine-tuning related papers are accpeted by ICML2025.**

+🔥 **Chief Recommendation: risk of harmful fine-tuning attack can be more more prounounced with [jailbreak tuning](https://arxiv.org/pdf/2507.11630) and for [larger scale models](https://arxiv.org/pdf/2408.02946)**

 ## Content